 “Three days later, with two friends, on Super Bowl Sunday, I hooked another,” he said.

-That great white also broke free, but after 12 years and hundreds of failed attempts, he had it on the line long enough to bring it to his boat and photograph it for the world.
+After 12 years and hundreds of failed attempts, he had a great white shark on the line long enough to bring it to his boat and photograph it for the world, before it broke free.

 “I was angry about the loss, but it was at that moment I realized we figured it out,” he said.
 “It’s like something clicked, and I got it.
 I started catching them consistently.”